RodsLaboratory/pds-docker/README.md

 ## Build the Image

-To build the Docker images, open a terminal or command line session, navigate to the base directory of the PDS Docker project and run the docker build command:
+To build the Docker image, navigate to the base directory of the PDS Docker project and run the docker build command:

 ```bash